nileshdattatraykedare/nodejs-robo-sim/README.md

 # nodejs-robo-sim

 This is exercise in Typescript.
 This project will demonstrate robot simulator using predefined commands.

-This is Free for re-use.
+This is Free for re-use or practise.

 Requirements Node v6 or higher
 I have tested on Node v9